White League: History

 In his December 1874 State of the Union address, U.S. President Ulysses S. Grant expressed disdain over the White League's activities, condemning them for their violence and for violating the civil rights of freedmen:

-The Coushatta massacre occurred in another Red River parish: the local White League forced six Republican officeholders to resign and promise to leave the state.
+The Coushatta massacre occurred in another Red River Parish: the local White League forced six Republican officeholders to resign and promise to leave the state.
 The League assassinated the men before they left the parish, together with between five and twenty freedmen (sources differ) who were witnesses.
 Generally in remote areas, the White League's show of force and outright murders always overcame opposition.
 They were Confederate veterans, experienced and well armed.

 Later in 1874, the New Orleans Metropolitan Police, established as a state militia by the Republican governor, attempted to intercept a shipment of arms to the League.
 The League had entered the city to try to take over state government, in the aftermath of the disputed 1872 gubernatorial election.
 In the subsequent Battle of Liberty Place on September 14, 1874, 5,000 members of the White League routed 3,500 police and state militia to turn out the Republican governor.
 They demanded the resignation of Governor William Pitt Kellogg in favor of John McEnery, the Democratic candidate.
 Kellogg refused and the White League briefly fought a battle resulting in 100 casualties.
 They took over and controlled the State House, City Hall and arsenal for three days, withdrawing just ahead of Federal troops and ships' arriving to reinforce the government.
 Kellogg had requested aid from U.S. President Ulysses S. Grant; once the troops arrived, he was restored to office.

-President Grant sent additional troops within a month in another effort to try to pacify the Red River valley in northern Louisiana.
+President Grant sent additional U.S. troops within a month in another effort to try to pacify the Red River valley in northern Louisiana.
 It had been plagued by violence, including the massacres at Colfax in 1873 and Coushatta in 1874.
 The White League was effective; voting by Republicans decreased and Democrats regained control of the state legislature in 1876.

 Legacy

 A Battle of Liberty Place Monument was erected in New Orleans in 1891.
-The monument initially celebrated the Battle of Liberty Place, also known as the Battle of Canal Street, which was a failed coup d'état and riot lead by White League paramilitary terrorists in September of 1874.
+The monument initially celebrated the Battle of Liberty Place, also known as the Battle of Canal Street, which was a failed coup d'état and riot led by White League paramilitary terrorists in September 1874.
 In December 2016, the city council voted to remove the monument, and its removal was upheld by a federal appeals court in March 2017.